 I am nobody to say what should be done, I am still learning and nobody’s perfect!
 But if you love travelling as I do, you will realise that caring is the only way to preserve the beauty of our planet!
 And even small and easy steps towards an eco-friendly lifestyle can actually make a huge difference to our environment!

 The basis of sustainability and an eco-friendly lifestyle: education

 Before I wrote this article, I wondered when I started to actually care about the environment.

 I would say that it goes back to my childhood.

-When I lived in Germany, you could get a fine just by throwing a paper on the ground.
-And I never did.
+When I lived in Germany, you could get a fine just for throwing a piece of paper on the ground.
+So I never did.
 I do not know if it’s effective, but it worked for me and all the kids I knew.
 It just became a habit to simply keep my stuff in my pockets until I found a bin.
-It would never occur to me to throw trash on the ground!
-And when I went to live in France and I saw children of my age doing that, it bothered me deeply!
+It would never occur to me to throw litter on the ground!
+And when I went to live in France and saw children of my age doing that, it bothered me deeply!

-I also have clear memories of learning how our democratic system works.
-I think I was about 9 years old, and I was living in France at that time.
-I remember thinking that when I grow up I would vote for the Green Party.
+I have clear memories of learning about how our democratic system works.
+It occurred as I was about 9 years old, and I was living in France at that time.
+I remember thinking that when I grew up I would vote for the Green Party.
 So in my case, it started very early.